bluetides-project/mbii-website/data/README.txt

 Accessing MassiveBlack-II data.

-1. First, did you Agree to the User Agreement yet?
+1. First, did you agree to the User Agreement and provide your email address yet?

     If not so, please read http://mbii.phys.cmu.edu/data/.
-Basically you are required to acknowledge MassiveBlack-II simulation in published works.
+    Please acknowledge the MassiveBlack-II simulation if the data is used in published works.

 2. Directory strcture.

     You can access the snapshots either by-redshift or by-snapid.
-    Redshifts decreases with time; snap-id increases.
+    Redshift decreases with time; snap-id increases with time.

     Each snapshot is contained in one directory.